 Ultimecia’s big plan is to achieve “time compression”: to collapse time itself, causing all events to occur at once as though looking out on reality from inside some sort of black hole.
 Why she wants this, they can’t say, but it obviously wouldn’t be good for anyone but her.
 It’s stressed elsewhere (later?) that Ultimecia wants to be the only living thing still in existence, which is why it’s absolutely baffling when Odine announces the best way to get into the future is to help her achieve time compression.
 They want to kill Adel, allow Ultimecia to possess Rinoa, and then send Rinoa back in time to Adel’s childhood with Ellone for reasons I’m still not entirely clear on, and then pull Rinoa back so she won’t die there.
 Ultimecia will then be able to achieve time compression.
 He wants to help her.

 This is the stupidest thing I’ve ever heard, and I know stupid, because I’ve been playing Final Fantasy VIII!
-While Kyle seemed to feel this plan was outright illogical, I’ll have to disagree, but that just goes to show that logic can’t stand on its own like this.
-Odine’s plan is a bit like saying “We can’t find the Death Star, so we’re going to wait until it fires so we can track its laser back to the source.”
+While Kyle seemed to feel this plan was outright illogical, I’ll have to disagree, but that just goes to show that logic can’t stand as an objective in-and-of-itself like this.
+Odine’s plan is a bit like saying, “We can’t find the Death Star, so we’re going to wait until it fires so we can track its laser back to the source.”
 That’s logical!
 It’s also terrible, and has an incredibly obvious flaw!
 And this is a fantasy universe with only one habitable planet!
 Odine!
 Laguna!
 Everyone will be dead.
 Everyone.
 Will.
 Be DEAD!
 And there are other problems even if everyone isn’t dead!
 There’s nothing in the plan to control the situation.
 There’s no guarantee we’ll even be able to move inside of compressed time, since there won’t be time to move around in.
 There’s no exit strategy.
 They can’t even guarantee the survivors won’t be trapped in time compression for the rest of existence!

 In fact, even if this made sense (which it “10 000%, double down, bet the farm, jump off a cliff and try to fly” doesn’t!)
 I’m not entirely clear why we’re stabbing Adel or even bothering to help Ultimecia after we stab Adel?
 Why not just send Ellone to Lunatic Pandora so she can send Adel back in time herself, just like Ultimecia wants?
 Rinoa is never even in danger that way.
 Why the extra complexity?

 As I said in an edit on a previous post, this is a scene that makes several unearned assumptions of the player.
-For example, it assumes that you’ve already discarded the question of “why doesn’t Ultimecia go further into the past” as solved, claiming that obviously Ultimecia can’t go further into the past because her powers don’t go that far, so she needs to piggy-back off of Ellone.
+For example, it assumes that you’ve already discarded the question of, “why doesn’t Ultimecia go further into the past” as solved, claiming that obviously Ultimecia can’t go further into the past because her powers don’t go that far, so she needs to piggy-back off of Ellone.
 Except that hasn’t been solved?
 It just plain hasn’t!
 Okay, yes, you can easily conclude that Ultimecia needs Ellone for something, given her interest, but there’s a big chunk in the middle that prevents you from reaching a decisive answer!

 Or how about this problem: Laguna claims Ultimecia needs to possess someone from further in the past to complete her plans, but it doesn’t seem to matter who, so long as they’re a sorceress?
 So… what makes that person special?
 They’re only a few years further into the past, we’re not going to the back-end of time or anything here!
 This only makes sense if you’re following the fallacious FFLIII-style logic that Ultimecia will be in “the Past,” “the Present,” and “the Future” at the same time, but those are relative to us, not to her!
 And I’m not coming back to that because it’s my leading theory, I’m coming back to it because it’s my only theory.
 This doesn’t make sense!